by poets, lauded by bards, revered by the cognoscenti, Château Novak, a

 Novak is a pearl whose fragrant, multicoloured garden is the delicious

 oyster - come, tease it delicately open, and discover nacred treasures.

 So it's like this, Guv: When the commies turned the local farms into

-one huge, polluting, hideous, inefficient collective unit, they soon
+one huge, polluting, hideous, inefficient collective unit (a kind of continental, agricultural NHS), they soon

 discovered that dispossessed farmers-turned-collective-farm employees